submittable/account-system-e2e-tests/README.md

 > Test user accounts are leftover in the Auth0 Tenant and/or test emails are left in test email inboxes

 **Solution:**
-1. Run the cleanup script included in this repo: `npm run cleanup`.
-Output should indicate if resources have been deleted/cleaned up.
+1. Run the [cleanup workflow](https://github.com/submittable/account-system-e2e-tests/actions/workflows/run_cleanup.yml) (incl. in repo) in the environment you're experiencing the failures in.

 ## Local Development